 To fulfill this commitment to a safe work environment for all, the following is University policy:

 - Access to the University's property is limited to those with legitimate interest.

-- All students, staff and faculty on or in the vicinity of the University's premises must display NYU identification on the request of the Office of Public Safety personnel, faculty, administrators or other authorized personnel.
+- All students, staff and faculty on or in the vicinity of the University's premises must display NYU identification on the request of the Office of Campus Safety personnel, faculty, administrators or other authorized personnel.

 - The University reserves the right to enter and inspect its property and work areas under appropriate circumstances.

 The University specifically prohibits the possession of weapons by any employee or student while on, or in the vicinity of, University owned or controlled premises, regardless of whether the owner is licensed to carry such weapon.
 This ban includes keeping a weapon or transporting it to another location.
 Employees are also prohibited from carrying a weapon while performing services for the University on or off University premises.
-Faculty, students, staff and visitors who are licensed to carry a firearm are prohibited from carrying such firearm without the express written permission of the Office of Public Safety.
+Faculty, students, staff and visitors who are licensed to carry a firearm are prohibited from carrying such firearm without the express written permission of the Office of Campus Safety.

 Weapons may include but are not limited to guns, knives, explosives, and like or similar items with the potential to inflict physical harm.
 Included are disarmed weapons and simulated weapons which could reasonably cause apprehension.
 Appropriate disciplinary action, up to and including termination and expulsion in the case of an employee who also is a student, will be taken against any employee who violates this policy.

 All employees have the responsibility to report threatening or violent behavior, whether that behavior is exhibited by a member of the University faculty, administrators, staff, student body or a visitor.
 Employees should contact one of the following at once:

 - Office of Campus Safety ext.
 8-2222

 - Department Head or Manager